kliment-olechnovic/voronota/README.markdown

 Voronota has no required external dependencies, only a standard-compliant C++ compiler is needed to build it.

-## Using make

-Inside the unpacked downloaded Voronota archive, you can generate and use a makefile:

-    ./configure
-    make

-It allows to install and uninstall Voronota executables:

-    make install
-    make uninstall

 ## Using CMake

 You can build using CMake for makefile generation.